 We will have a person at Pinfest that can do this as you show up.
 If done beforehand by you it would be great, but not required.
 At the very least, please make sure the electrical cord is in good condition with no frayed or taped up sections and with an earth pin.

 6) Taking your game away.
 Once the event finishes on Sunday at 3pm, you can take your game away.
 You can take your game away on Sunday evening, or come back Monday morning.
 Its a bit of chaos Sunday afternoon but it always seems to work out nice for everybody.
-In 2020 we had only one or two games left to pick up on Monday and we were out of the venue by 9am.
 Be aware that if you plan to pick your game up on Monday there is no guarantee somebody will be there to help you.